Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

-Confetti at weddings completely makes me happy 🙂
+Confetti at weddings, as we shoot classic wedding photos, completely makes me happy 🙂

 One of the best moments to take a photo is when confetti is floating in the air, and you and your partner are exchanging a kiss or walking away from your ceremony.

-Confetti at weddings has always been such a great celebration symbol, introducing a splash of colour and happiness to celebrations.
+As your experienced wedding photographer, I know that confetti at weddings has always been a great symbol of celebration, introducing a splash of colour and happiness.

-We have some fantastic wedding confetti tips for you to assist you in incorporating confetti as a great addition on your special day, the types of confetti you can incorporate, and a few tips on how to create that perfect confetti photo.
+We have some fantastic wedding confetti tips to help you incorporate confetti as a great addition to your special day, including the types of confetti you can use and a few tips for creating the perfect confetti photo.

 A burst of celebration

-Symbol of joy: Confetti at weddings is really adorable!
+Symbol of joy: Confetti at weddings in Edinburgh is really adorable!
 It’s all about joy, celebration, and beginning a brand new life.
-And it’s a great way to add some visual energy to your big day.
+And it’s a great way to add visual energy to your big day, whether you’re planning a small wedding (see the micro wedding planning guide) or a large event.

-Guest participation: Allowing your guests to throw confetti is just so much fun for them to be included, and it really makes them feel more a part of your special day.
+Guest participation: Allowing your guests to throw confetti is so much fun and helps them feel more included, making them feel more part of your special day.

 Creating amazing memories